Myths About Smart Buildings that Everyone Should Stop Believing

 It is apparent that smart buildings are the future as they help to meet sustainability goals, reduce operational costs, improve the occupant experience, and achieve work-life ambience.
 According to IDC Energy Insights, smart building technology spending will grow from $6.3 billion in 2014 to $17.4 billion in 2019.
 For many years, smart building technologies like Building Automation Systems (BAS) have been working to connect different components of buildings, for example, HVAC, water supply, lighting, and fire emergency systems, to help facility managers do their job better.
 But the real question is how IoT and AI make sense for buildings?
 Aren’t Building Automation Systems enough that already help facility managers to take the centralized control of a building’s heating & cooling, lighting, and other systems?

-No. The reality is that the role of facility managers and building owners is changing as the focus is shifting from monitoring building systems and facilities to improving operational efficiencies, decreasing carbon footprint, and improving the occupant experience.
+No!
+The reality is that the role of facility managers and building owners has changed with the emergence of IoT-enabled facility monitoring solution.
+With smart facility monitoring solution, the focus has shifted from just monitoring building systems and facilities to improving operational efficiencies, decreasing carbon footprint, and improving the occupant experience.
 The technology available in the market for managing building facilities comes as a standalone platform (e.g. BAS), which neither helps facility managers to drive value from the data being generated nor helps building owners to resolve critical issues and meet changing customer expectations.
 Buildings today generate a huge amount of data on assets, energy and people that can actually be used to derive a lot of useful information.
 The only way to use this data in an appropriate way is to collect it and analyze it using an IoT platform that comprises both advanced analytics and machine learning modules.

 The available technology in the market currently for facilities management is standalone software, but to become value-driven players and stay relevant to changing customer expectations, teams need technology that unifies siloed building automation systems, resolves critical issues, and enables the effective use of existing data.
-The insight can help building operators optimize various aspects of the building, including energy efficiency, occupant engagement and productivity, everyday sustainability performance, building maintenance, and so on.
+The insight provided by smart facility monitoring solution can help building operators optimize various aspects of the building, including energy efficiency, occupant engagement and productivity, everyday sustainability performance, building maintenance, and so on.

 How smart building is taking operational and energy efficiency to the next level